Code of Business Conduct

-6. Competition and Fair Dealing
+6. Fair Competition and Dealing

 Cohesity seeks to outperform its competition fairly and honestly.
-Using or disclosing, or encouraging others to use or disclose, other companies’ proprietary, confidential or trade secret information without the owner’s prior consent and any theft or misappropriation of such information is strictly prohibited.
+Using or disclosing, or encouraging others to use or disclose, other companies’ proprietary, confidential or trade secret information without the owner’s prior consent or any theft or misappropriation of such information is strictly prohibited.
 You should endeavor to respect the rights of and deal fairly with Cohesity’s customers, suppliers, competitors and employees.

 - is consistent with customary business practices,

 - is not “excessive in value” (see below for further guidance),

 - cannot be construed as a bribe or payoff, and